 Notice that, if used without /OVER, the /PRINT keyword will send the

-newly created plot to the printer.
+newly created blank plot to the printer.
 However, /PRINT causes the printer dialog

 Printouts are attempted to be scaled like the original Display window.
 However, hard copies tend to have slightly different aspect ratio than the screen version of Display.